Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 • Sleeping bag: You can carry a sleeping bag rated to around -5C.
 If you still feel cold, you can supplement it with a lodge blanket.

-• Thermal hat or headcover: The Thinsulate-type material is excellent as it is very light, thermally efficient, and dries very quickly when washed.
+• Thermal hat or headcover: The insulate-type material is excellent as it is very light, thermally efficient, and dries very quickly when washed.
 Warm hat and neck gaitergaiter can keep you cozy and protect your face from chilly winds.

 • Thermal socks: They are important, especially in the evenings.